alexandrebarachant/decoding-brain-challenge-2016/README.md

 ## References

-[1] Miller, Kai J., Gerwin Schalk, Dora Hermes, Jeffrey G. Ojemann, and Rajesh PN Rao.
+>[1] Miller, Kai J., Gerwin Schalk, Dora Hermes, Jeffrey G. Ojemann, and Rajesh PN Rao.
 "Spontaneous Decoding of the Timing and Content of Human Object Perception from Cortical Surface Recordings Reveals Complementary Information in the Event-Related Potential and Broadband Spectral Change."
 PLoS Comput Biol 12, no. 1 (2016)
+>

-[2] Rivet, B., Souloumiac, A., Attina, V., & Gibert, G. (2009). xDAWN algorithm to enhance evoked potentials: application to brain-computer interface.
+>[2] Rivet, B., Souloumiac, A., Attina, V., & Gibert, G. (2009). xDAWN algorithm to enhance evoked potentials: application to brain-computer interface.
 Biomedical Engineering, IEEE Transactions on, 56(8), 2035-2043.
+>

-[3] Rivet, B., Cecotti, H., Souloumiac, A., Maby, E., & Mattout, J. (2011, August).
+>[3] Rivet, B., Cecotti, H., Souloumiac, A., Maby, E., & Mattout, J. (2011, August).
 Theoretical analysis of xDAWN algorithm: application to an efficient sensor selection in a P300 BCI.
 In Signal Processing Conference, 2011 19th European (pp. 1382-1386).
 IEEE.
+>

-[4] A. Barachant, M. Congedo ,”A Plug&Play P300 BCI Using Information Geometry”, arXiv:1409.0107, 2014.
+>[4] A. Barachant, M. Congedo ,”A Plug&Play P300 BCI Using Information Geometry”, arXiv:1409.0107, 2014.
+>

-[5] M. Congedo, A. Barachant, A. Andreev ,”A New generation of Brain-Computer Interface Based on Riemannian Geometry”, arXiv: 1310.8115.
+>[5] M. Congedo, A. Barachant, A. Andreev ,”A New generation of Brain-Computer Interface Based on Riemannian Geometry”, arXiv: 1310.8115.
 2013.
+>

-[6] A. Barachant, M. Congedo, G. Van Veen, C. Jutten, “Classification de potentiels evoques P300 par geometrie riemannienne pour les interfaces cerveau-machine EEG”, 24eme colloque GRETSI, 2013.
+>[6] A. Barachant, M. Congedo, G. Van Veen, C. Jutten, “Classification de potentiels evoques P300 par geometrie riemannienne pour les interfaces cerveau-machine EEG”, 24eme colloque GRETSI, 2013.
+>
+> [7] A. Barachant and S. Bonnet, “Channel selection procedure using riemannian distance for BCI applications,” in 2011 5th International IEEE/EMBS Conference on Neural Engineering (NER), 2011, 348-351